changzhang777/ANCRA/README.md

 # Robust Representation Learning via Asymmetric Negative Contrast and Reverse Attention (ANCRA)

-This repository is the official implementation of [Robust Representation Learning via Asymmetric Negative Contrast and Reverse Attention](https://arxiv.org/abs/2310.03358).
+This repository is the official implementation of [Enhancing Robust Representation in Adversarial Training: Alignment and Exclusion Criteria](https://arxiv.org/abs/2310.03358).

 ## ANCRA